browserify/browserify/README.md

 Browser-side require() for your node modules and npm packages

-Browserify bundles everything ahead-of-time at the mount point you specify.
+Browserify bundles all of your javascript when your server fires up at the mount point you specify.

-None of this ajaxy module loading business.
+Browserify does not use xhr, ajax loading, script tag injection, or any of that noise.

 More features: